Nicky Wagner: Member of Parliament

-She appeared on the National party list at 37th place for the 2002 general election, which was not enough to win a seat.
-She contested the Christchurch Central electorate for the National Party in the 2005 general election.
-While Wagner did not win the electorate, her high list placing (28th, the third highest placing for a newcomer behind Tim Groser and Chris Finlayson) ensured her election to Parliament.
 Prior to her election, Wagner had endorsed the NZ Flag.com Trust's campaign for a referendum on New Zealand's flag, stating "Our flag should celebrate our nation's identity and our special foot-print on this earth.
 We will always respect and cherish our links with the past that are represented in our present flag but a young country needs to create a strong vision for its future."
-In her first term in Parliament she sat on the Justice and Electoral select committee and later the Local Government and Environment Committee.
+In her maiden statement, delivered on 22 November 2005, Wagner said: "Strong countries built this country, but we, the present generation, are free-riding on the efforts of those who have gone before."